-- The Panel will want to talk privately to higher education students during the day, usually at lunchtime; an informal buffet usually works best.
+- A full list of participants from the Partner Institution (including name, titles and job titles). - Any information that will be provided on the day, such as marketing material, recent reports, student handbooks, etc. - The Panel will want to talk privately to higher education students during the day, usually at lunchtime; an informal buffet usually works best.
 The dietary requirements of the Panel will be advised to you in good time. - We will advise travel arrangements of the Panel.

-An internal briefing meeting of the Panel is held two weeks before the event (the external does not attend but is invited to contribute comments in writing) where areas of investigation are identified.
+An internal briefing meeting of the Panel is held two weeks before the event.
+The external is not required to attend but is invited to contribute comments in writing).
+At this meeting, areas of investigation are identified.
 Points raised are collated into a document which forms the basis for the event's agenda.